-set the configuration for a variable list of attributes from the device new_conf - list of attribute configuration to be set read_attributes_4
+set the configuration for a variable list of attributes from the device new_conf - list of attribute configuration to be set read_attributes_4 read a variable list of attributes from a device

 The updated Tango device interface for Tango release 7.
 It inherits from Tango::Device_3 and therefore supports all attribute/operation defined in the Tango::Device_3 interface.